| The Brechner ReportVolume 19, Number 12

 judge also granted the newspaper access to transcripts of the meetings attended by school

+board staff and consultants.
 The school board had refused repeated requests for access to copies of the written

 desegregation proposals and to at least four meetings during which the proposals were